FOAM-School/res-eng-openfoam-intro/README.md

 ###  Stage 01, Git Tag: meshingStage

-- The case a copy of a standard tutorial
+- The case is a copy of a standard tutorial
-- Only the *mesh* has been modified to suit the problem's requirement
+- Only the *mesh* has been modified to suit the problem's requirements

 ### Stage 02, Git Tag: ICsBCsConfigured